ACCESS-NRI/access-hive.org.au/README.md

     git rebase origin/development jasmeen/improve-how-to-contribute-812
     ```

+> [!WARNING]
-    > **Warning:** After rebasing, you might have to resolve conflicts.
+> After rebasing, you might have to resolve conflicts.
 > Also, to push commits of a local branch after rebasing you might need to use `git push --force-with-lease` (`--force-with-lease` is a safer alternative to `--force`).
 > For these reasons, always use `git rebase` carefully.
-Don't hesitate to have a chat with the Hive Docs team if unsure :)
+Don't hesitate to have a chat with the Hive Docs team if unsure :smile:

 6. **Open a Pull Request**

     Once you are happy with your contribution, [create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to have it reviewed by the ACCESS-Hive Docs team.
     Feel free to assign `ACCESS-NRI/WebOps` team as reviewers.

+> [!IMPORTANT]
-    > **Note**: The ACCESS-Hive Docs repo's default branch is `development`.
+> The ACCESS-Hive Docs repo's default branch is `development`.
 The `main` branch is automatically updated daily by merging the `development` branch.

 ## Styling guidelines for developers